NomadCW/ELK-Project-1/README.md

  - ELK Server, Web-1, Web-2

 These Beats allow us to collect the following information from each machine:
-- FileBeat: data from the file system.
+- FileBeat: data from the file system. (monitors specified files/log events and forwards for indexing)
-- MetricBeat: collects machine metrics.
+- MetricBeat: collects machine metrics. (collects services and operating system metrics and ships them to a designated location)

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: